 The Babolat Pure Aero is focused on spin and power.
 This racquet model is weighted for intermediate players, but it is as good for the dedicated beginner and the advanced ball striker who is looking to go on offense.
 The Aero family has played a large role in creating a class of aggressive baseline tennis that has taken the tennis world by storm.
 Read full review here.

-Whichever the surface the Wilson Blade 98 16×19 v7 was tested on, the playtesters agreed that this model was perfect for players looking for exceptional control and feel.
-The Blade 98 is spin-friendly thanks to its easy maneuverability and grippy 16×19 stringbed.
+Whichever the surface the Wilson Blade 98 16×19 v8 was tested on, the playtesters agreed that this model was perfect for players looking for exceptional control and feel.
+Updated in late 2021, the Blade 98 remains spin-friendly thanks to its easy maneuverability and grippy 16×19 stringbed.
+The racquet is especially recommended to players who like to hit the ball with full swings.
 Read full review here.

 The Head Radical MP 2021 is a well-rounded pick for the intermediate and stronger player.
 This is a racquet with a long history that got a generous update in the 2021 version.
 Head increased the static weight and swingweight for the Radical MP, which translated into more stability.
 Built for control and feel, this racquet doesn’t skimp on power either.
 Read full review here.

-The Yonex EZONE 98 is one of the more user-friendly racquets on the market thanks to its ease of maneuverability adaptable to all playing styles, generous access to power, large sweetspot and great feel.
+Naomi Osaka’s Yonex EZONE 98 2022 is one of the more user-friendly racquets on the market thanks to its ease of maneuverability adaptable to all playing styles, generous access to power, large sweetspot and great feel.
 It offers impressive comfort for a lighter racquet.
+This 7th generation EZONE is recommended to intermediate players that prefer the pop of a modern player’s racquet but without the stiff feel.
 Read full review here.

 Best tennis racquets for advanced players

 Players with great experience need a racquet that complements their strengths, that have enough mass to drive the ball powerfully through the court or redirect higher levels of pace.